Let me tell you about this little gem of a campground tucked in the beautiful Idaho pines: McCall.

 We had a larger group this time, totaling six rigs and 24 people.
 We secured our favorite pod campsite for four.
 Two rigs were set up in the pull-through sites next to us.
 Our kids are grown-ups now!
 Our oldest son, Jeff, finished his first year of grad school at OU (Boomer Sooner!) and our younger son, Kevin, just finished his third year at NAU.
 Mark and I were so excited to have another family vacation with them, and we jump for joy when they want to vacation with us.

-It was a two-day drive for everyone and our estimated arrivals were within a few hours of each other.
+It was a two-day drive for everyone.
 I thought a scavenger hunt for the drive would be a fun way to pass the time on the long drive.
 We sent out the list along with a list of rules; this group is very competitive, and I knew cutting corners (AKA cheating) needed to be dealt with at the start.
 We had 27 items on the list and three bonus points items.
 These bonus points items would be used to break any ties.
 I had no idea how much fun this was going to be!
 Our fabulous prize was a bag of trinkets: a t-shirt, water bottle, drink koozie, deck of cards, and candy.
 Throughout the planning of this trip, Mark referred to himself as Julie McCoy, the cruise director from the TV show “The Love Boat.”
 Of course, he had to have the correct ensemble for his role as Julie McCoy.
-We found a navy blue skirt at Goodwill before we left.
-He burst forth from our rig in full Julie McCoy regalia to review the scavenger hunt entries and award the coveted prize.
+He burst forth from the rig in full costume, navy blue skirt included, just in time for awards.

 Mark’s cousin Keith and his family traveled from Southern California.
 They are a competitive bunch and fit just right with Mark and his brothers’ endless competition.
 Since photo record of each found scavenger item was needed, Keith had an idea of how to get an extra “welcome to state” sign.
 When they got close to the California/Nevada line, he had his daughter Kelsey run to the back of their RV and take a picture of the Welcome to California sign on the other side of the road while his wife took a picture of the Welcome to Nevada sign.
 Kelsey didn’t quite understand the request because she took a picture of the back of the Welcome to Nevada sign.
 Oops.
 We still laugh at that.